 The Anybody can submit tickets setting is one of the most important end user settings because it determines which users can access and use your Zendesk.
 You can allow anybody to use your Zendesk, close it to all but the users you add, or restrict the use of your Zendesk to just users from specific email domains or within a range of IP addresses.
-These configuration options are referred to as open, closed, and restricted and are explained in detail in the following topics:
+These configuration options are referred to as open, closed, and restricted and are explained in detail in the following articles:

-Controlling spam tickets with CAPTCHA
+Controlling spam tickets

 Allowing anybody to submit tickets might lead to some spam email appearing as tickets in your Zendesk.
 Requiring users who are not registered and signed in to confirm they're human before they can submit a ticket goes a long way to prevent spam.
 Zendesk uses Cloudflare's bot detection and management software to prevent bots and malicious traffic.
 Most users can simply confirm they're human without having to solve a CAPTCHA.
 A risk analysis engine predicts whether the user is a human or an abusive agent.
-If the engine isn't sure, it'll display a CAPTCHA that the user must solve before they can submit a ticket.
+If the engine isn't sure, it will display a CAPTCHA that the user must solve before they can submit a ticket.